Editor's Note: We've since published a 2015 version. Check it out here!

 I know making donations for links has been around forever.
 However we’ve been focusing on smaller communities, not charities (who run solely on donations), and also basing the donation amount based on proceeds sold.
 By reaching out to smaller communities that are just starting to raise funding or don’t focus solely on raising funding, and setting up this sort of partnered promotion, we’ve been able to piggy back off of the press they’re doing for themselves.
 When they promote their own donation, they give us a mention, because we’ll also donate when sales are made.

-This has been a lot more cost effective than paid advertising, because these new communities don’t run on donations. $50 is just as meaningful to them as $1000, whereas big fundraisers and charities can be looking for a minimum of $500.
+This has been a lot more cost effective than paid advertising, because these new communities don’t run on donations.
+50 dollars is just as meaningful to them as 1000 dollars, whereas big fundraisers and charities can be looking for a minimum of 500 dollars.
 This has also allowed us to build relationships with people related to these communities and find other potential partnerships.
 And, of course, we get links when they mention us on the web.

 My favourite campaign was something we did for our travel client CT Business Travel.